term-llm

 term-llm memory search "deploy key" --bm25-only

-term-llm memory search "session persistence" --no-decay
+term-llm memory search "session persistence" --freshness

 term-llm memory search "embedding provider" --embed-provider gemini